Terrain

+Terrain (from Latin terra 'earth'), alternatively relief or topographical relief, is the dimension and shape of a given surface of a land.
 In physical geography, terrain is the lay of the land.
 This is usually expressed in terms of the elevation, slope, and orientation of terrain features.
 Terrain affects surface water flow and distribution.
 Over a large area, it can affect weather and climate patterns.
+Bathymetry is the study of underwater relief, while hypsometry studies terrain relative to sea level.

 Importance

 The understanding of terrain is critical for many reasons: